gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 The accuracy analysis allows us to detect which are the images the model is struggling to properly classify.
-Often times, these images are mistagged and they have to be manually retagged and the model retrained with the new test and train set.
+Often times, these images are mistagged and they have to be manually retagged and the model retrained with the new test and training set.
 Once the model is retrained, very often its accuracy increases and it's possible to spot further mistagged images.

 It's important to note here
 that images in either the test or the training set always remain in test or in train.